recaicosar/joblist-project/README.md

 ## Features

 Filtering by post title and location

 Scroll based pagination

 ## Tools

 bootstrap-vue

 sass

 eslint

 ## Special Directories

-You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.

 ### `api`